Welcome Center

 Is this a new Administration Building?

-Our administrative teams will work out of this building, but the Welcome Center is so much more – it’s a family and community engagement center, all about supporting memorialization and remembrance.
+Our administrative teams work out of this building, but the Welcome Center is so much more – it’s a family and community engagement center, all about supporting memorialization and remembrance.

 What will happen to the existing Administration Building?